ShanaFoster/osticket-prereqs/README.md

 <img src="https://i.imgur.com/GXuENdH.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <p>
-"The image shows the installation of MYSQL.
-MySQL is essential for logging into the osTicket database."
+The image shows the installation of MYSQL.
+MySQL is essential for logging into the osTicket system.
+MySQL serves as the database backend.
+It is required to log in and manage the osTicket database effectively.

   <p>